Influenza Surveillance Protocol and Frequently Asked Questions for Minnesota Schools

 * ILI is defined as fever ≥100.0°F and cough or sore throat (in the absence of a known disease other than influenza).

-School health professionals should use the Influenza-like Illness Report Form - Minnesota Schools (PDF) to report ILI to MDH via the following means:
+School health professionals should use the secure online Influenza-like Illness Report Form Minnesota Schools 2021-22 to report ILI to MDH.

 Schools are encouraged to report this information to MDH as soon as possible during business hours.

-Data on outbreaks of ILI in schools will be posted on the Minnesota Weekly Influenza Activity website.
-Schools will not be mentioned by name; rather, counts of outbreaks by county will be displayed.
+Data on outbreaks of ILI in schools will be posted at Minnesota Weekly Influenza Activity.

 Frequently Asked Questions (FAQs)